 You've made a great choice.
 We're confident you will find Binghamton to be an exciting and invigorating place to pursue your graduate studies.
 Below you will find a list of steps you must take and resources you can use as a new graduate student.
-(New non-matriculated students should click here.)
+(New non-degree (non-matriculated) students should click here.)
 Make sure to familiarize yourself with these resources as you prepare for graduate studies at Binghamton University.

 BMail is your official Binghamton e-mail account.
-Since all official University communication will be sent here, make sure to check your BMail at least once a week prior to the start of the semester, and more often during the semester.
+Since all official University communication will be sent here, make sure to check your BMail at least once a week prior to the start of the semester and more often during the semester.
 Get started.

-Note: If you are accessing BMail from mainland China you may have issues with the Google service.
+Note: If you are accessing BMail from mainland China, you may have issues with the Google service.
 View alternative ways to log in.

 You are required to read and accept the online Code of Conduct.
-When you first access a web service through BUBrain, the Code of Conduct will be presented automatically.
-Once it appears, please review the information as required, and select CONTINUE.
+When you first access a web service through BU Brain, the Code of Conduct will be presented automatically.
+Once it appears, please review the information as required and select CONTINUE.

 It is essential that we receive the required documentation in a timely manner to assure that your student record is updated.
 If your final transcript is not received, you will be unable to register for coursework in future semesters.
-Also, missing such proof of documentation may result in a rescinded admission offer or a hold on your student account, or prevent the future conferral of your graduate degree.
+Also, missing such documentation may result in a rescinded admission offer or a hold on your student account, or prevent the future conferral of a graduate degree.

-Please request your transcript(s) be mailed via the postal service; do not fax or e-mail your final transcript.
+Please request your transcript(s) be mailed via the postal service; do not fax or e-mail your official, final transcript(s).
 Unofficial documents will not be accepted.